hkpeaks/peaks-consolidation/README.md

 Based on some use cases, coming pre-release is likely to be significantly faster than the top 2 fastest dataframe software DuckDB 0.8.0 and Polars 0.18.0.
 This is a most recent benchmark of the Peaks https://youtu.be/ctxX1O1-OKk

 [BillionRowsTestingLog](https://github.com/hkpeaks/peaks-consolidation/tree/main/Documents/Peaks230518Pre-Release/BillionRowsTestingLog) is a set of processing logs included in the 1st pre-release delivery.
-These these are foucs on billion-row databending exercises.
+These are foucs on billion-row databending exercises.

 ## Ultra Speed for Query Billion Rows